najnesnaj/pinetime-zephyr/manual/_build/html/_sources/about.rst.txt

 A few experts contributed and improved this kit so it became usable.

-I took a long break from this project, zephyr evolved and a project for creating an open source watch, the hypnos firmware flourished.
+I took a long break from this project, zephyr evolved and a project for creating an open source watch, the hypnos-firmware flourished.

 The drivers for the heartrate sensor, touchpanel that I adapted, became obsolete.
 The pinetime board definition file is now part of the zephyr RTOS distribution.